warapitiya/contextual-help/README.md

 ## Notice

 This current version of Contextual-Help is using the new ElementsSDK version, which is a breaking change due to Pearson rebranding.
-[Latest con-help rebranding styles](http://pearson-higher-ed.github.io/design/c/drawer/beta/)
+[Latest con-help rebranding styles](http://pearson-higher-ed.github.io/design/c/drawer/beta/) and [running demo](http://pearson-higher-ed.github.io/contextual-help/).

 ### Icons